E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ![Default Route Verification](./images/05-default-route.png)

-The trace confirmed that traffic used the OSPF default route advertised by R3.
+R0 did not have a specific route to `203.0.113.1`, so it forwarded the traffic using the default route advertised by R3.

-R0 did not have a specific route to `203.0.113.1`, so it used the default route.
+The trace confirmed that the traffic reached R3 through the preferred R2 path.

 ---

-### OSPF Convergence
+### Link Failure and OSPF Convergence

-The preferred R2–R3 link was disabled to simulate a failure.
+The R2–R3 link was disabled to simulate a failure on the preferred path.

 ```cisco
 interface GigabitEthernet0/0/1
  shutdown
 ```

-The OSPF routing table was checked again on R0.
+The OSPF routes were checked again on R0.

 ```cisco
 show ip route ospf